 For purposes of the 2019 Plan, the term "fair market value" means the fair market value of Shares, Awards or other property as determined by the Compensation Committee or under procedures established by the Compensation Committee.
 Unless otherwise determined by the Compensation Committee, the fair market value of a Share as of any given date is the closing sales price per Share as reported on the principal stock exchange or market on which Shares are traded on the date as of which such value is being determined (or as of such later measurement date as determined by the Compensation Committee on the date the Award is authorized by the Compensation Committee), or, if there is no sale on that date, then on the last previous day on which a sale was reported.
-The maximum term of each option or stock appreciation right, the times at which each option or stock appreciation right will be exercisable, and provisions requiring forfeiture of unexercised options or stock appreciation rights at or following termination of employment or service generally are fixed by the Compensation Committee, except that no option or stock appreciation right may have a term exceeding ten years, and no ISO granted to a 10% owner (as described above) may have a term exceeding five years (to the extent required by the Code at the time of grant).
-Methods of exercise and settlement and other terms of options and stock appreciation rights are determined by the Compensation Committee.
+The maximum term of each option or stock appreciation right, the times at which each option or stock appreciation right will be exercisable, and provisions requiring forfeiture of unexercised options or stock appreciation rights at or following termination of employment or service generally are fixed by the Compensation Committee, except that no option or stock appreciation right may have a term exceeding ten years, and no ISO granted to a 10% owner (as described above) may have a term exceeding five years (to the extent required by the Compensation Committee.
 Accordingly, the Compensation Committee may permit the exercise price of options awarded under the 2019 Plan to be paid in cash, Shares, other Awards or other property (including loans to participants).
-As of April 5, 2021, fair market value of a share of our common stock, determined by the last reported sale price per share of common stock on that date was \$1.38.
+As of March 24, 2021, fair market value of a share of our common stock, determined by the last reported sale price per share of common stock on that date was \$1.35.